 The consideration with respect to the merger with EGC consisted of 3,200,000 common shares of the Company.
 EGC was not an operating company and it did not meet the definition of a business for business combination accounting.
 EGC did possess intellectual property and, accordingly, the merger was accounted for as an asset acquisition.
 Since the stockholders of EGC acquired more than a 10% voting interest in the Company, the asset acquisition was accounted for in accordance with Staff Accounting Bulletin, Topic 5G, "Transfers of Nonmonetary Assets by Promoters or Shareholders".
-Accordingly, the assets acquired in the merger have been recorded at the transferors' historical cost basis determined under GAAP.
-The net purchase price, including acquisition costs paid, was allocated to assets acquired and liabilities assumed as follows:
+Accordingly, the assets acquisition costs paid, was allocated to assets acquired and liabilities assumed as follows:

 Current assets (including cash of \$3,200) \$ 3,200

 Intangible assets -

-Liabilities assumed
+Liabilities assumed -

 Net purchase price \$ 3,200